Yttria-stabilized zirconia: Stabilization

+During these transformations, zirconia can experience volume expansion of up to 5-6%.
+This change can induce internal stresses, leading to cracking or fracture in ceramic materials.

 Obtaining stable sintered zirconia ceramic products is difficult because of the large volume change, about 5%, accompanying the transition from tetragonal to monoclinic.
 Stabilization of the cubic polymorph of zirconia over wider range of temperatures is accomplished by substitution of some of the Zr4+ ions (ionic radius of 0.82 Å, too small for ideal lattice of fluorite characteristic for the cubic zirconia) in the crystal lattice with slightly larger ions, e.g., those of Y3+ (ionic radius of 0.96 Å).
 The resulting doped zirconia materials are termed stabilized zirconias.

 Materials related to YSZ include calcia-, magnesia-, ceria- or alumina-stabilized zirconias, or partially stabilized zirconias (PSZ).
 Hafnia-stabilized zirconia has about 25% lower thermal conductivity, making it more suitable for thermal barrier applications.

 Although 8–9 mol% YSZ is known to not be completely stabilized in the pure cubic YSZ phase up to temperatures above 1000 °C.

 Commonly used abbreviations in conjunction with yttria-stabilized zirconia are: